Second French Plan for Open Science

 - Encourage infrastructures within a policy of recruiting professionals responsible for processing, quality checking, describing and preserving data.

-- Get the infrastructures involved in assembling and hosting large reference data sets and guidelines for practices by discipline and theme for preserving, describing and referencing research data.
+- Get infrastructures involved in assembling and hosting large reference data sets and guidelines for practices by discipline and theme for preserving, describing and referencing research data.

 - Implement the winning projects of the call for expressions of interest in Structuring Equipment for Research by the PIA which strengthen the development of infrastructures, platforms and services for thematic data.